The importance of strength training as we age

 The importance of muscle-strengthening

 Strength training is important for preserving muscle mass, bone density, and joint health as you age.
 Our muscle mass typically reduces by 3-5% each decade after age 30.
+Beyond ageing, other causes of muscle mass loss includes: disease, injury and physical inactivity.

 It is recommended by the NHS to do two or more sessions of muscle strength training each week.
-This doesn’t just have to be weight lifting, It can even be done without a gym membership or owning any equipment!
-Activities such as, climbing stairs, hill walking, cycling and yoga all contribute to muscle strength.
+This doesn’t just have to be weight lifting, it can even be done without a gym membership or owning any equipment!

 What are the benefits of strength training?